 - Delete the CT Font Cache folder and empty the Recycle Bin

 Additionally, if you have too many fonts installed it can affect the overall performance of your computer.
 It is nice to have lots of nice fonts available, however, downloading too much can cause your computer to move slower or hang up.

 Read: Photoshop crashes when printing on Windows 11/10

 What do I do If these Fixes do not Help?

 There is always the possibility that there may be a bug in a newer update of Photoshop.
 Reverting to a previous version may help with the problem.
 There are times when a newer version has bugs and Adobe will eventually release a version update that will fix the bugs.
 This means it is important to check the Adobe website for possible updates and fixes.

 Which is better for Graphics Design, Laptop or Desktop Computer?

-The thermal paste is usually sandwiched between the CPU and the cooling fan or heatsink that is on the CPU.
+The thermal paste is usually sandwiched between the CPU and the cooling fan or heatsink on the CPU.
 The thermal paste is there to help with the cooling of the CPU.
-If the thermal paste looks dry and flaky then it needs changing, Get professional help to disassemble your computer and apply the thermal paste.
+If the thermal paste looks dry and flaky, then it needs changing; get professional help to disassemble your computer and apply the thermal paste.